Table of Contents

 Connecticut's Assisted Living Program is contained within the Connecticut Home Care Program for Elders (CHCPE), a state Medicaid waiver.
 Given that care is provided in assisted living residences instead of at home, we have included it separately on this page.
 This financial assistance program helps low income, elderly state residents afford the high cost of assisted living (non-skilled nursing, residential care).

 The Assisted Living Program is available to all Connecticut residents who are at least 65 years of age.
 Program participants must need assistance to complete activities of daily living and must be “in need of short or long term nursing home care."
-For those who are not at this level of care, they may be placed on a waiting list.
+For those who don't yet require this level of care, they may be placed on a waiting list.

 The Assisted Living Program is open to both Medicaid eligible individuals and those who are not Medicaid eligible.
 There are different financial requirements depending on whether the applicant is enrolled or seeking to enroll in Connecticut’s Medicaid program.

 To qualify, an individual must have total assets of less than $1,600.
-If married and their spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
-Monthly income for a single applicant must be below 300% of the Federal Poverty level or $2250 per month ($27,000 per year) in 2019.
+If married and one's spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
+Monthly income for a single applicant must be below 300% of the Federal Poverty level or $2313 per month ($27,756 per year) in 2019.
 Married couples with both spouses applying for benefits are each allowed up to $2,313 / month in income.
 Those couples in which only one spouse receives Medicaid are allowed higher incomes and greater assets to ensure the non-Medicaid spouse can continue to afford to live independently.
 These are known as spousal impoverishment rules.